capsule-rs/sandbox/README.md

 ## Getting Started

-To run the sandbox, the docker host must run a Linux distribution. `DPDK` requires either Linux or FreeBSD.
-We may add FreeBSD support in the future.
+To run the [sandbox](https://hub.docker.com/repository/docker/getcapsule/sandbox), the docker host must run on a Linux distribution. `DPDK` requires either Linux or FreeBSD.
+We plan to add FreeBSD support in the future.

 ### Vagrant and VirtualBox